Trust seal: Business identity seal

 A business identity seal, also known as a Verified Existence Seal, is one which verifies the legal, physical and actual existence of the business by verifying multiple parameters such as statutory details, contact details, management details, etc. Verified existence trust seals add weight to the profiles of the deployers and boost confidence of prospective clients.
 A major benefit of a verified trust seal is that it represents due diligence by the grantor before granting a certificate for the business.

 Security seals

 Security trust seals are the most popular type of trust seal verification.
 There are two different types; Server Verification and Site Verification.
 Server Verification services perform daily scans on the hosting server.
 These scans check to make sure patches have been applied or that the server is otherwise not vulnerable to attacks.
 Website Verification services ensure that customers are protected under normal circumstances by testing for common vulnerabilities such as Cross site scripting (XSS) and SQL Injection.
-Norton and TrustedSite are two of the most popular security seals.